Iadvd/RetrocomputingZXSpectrum/README.md

 ![alt text](https://github.com/Iadvd/RetrocomputingZXSpectrum/blob/master/tcpipsrv_basic.tap_image1.png)

-2) Then open the Android TCP/IP Virtual Joystick.
+2) Then open the TCP/IP Virtual Joystick for Android app.

 3) The Virtual Joystick app. will look for a valid TCP connection into the provided IP (where the ZX Spectrum machine or the Fuse emulator is), at port 8081.

 4) The server side app. tcpipsrv_basic.tap will detect the request for connection and will create a TCP/IP socket and will open it.
 Once the connection is obtained, the Virtual Joystick will send a test message to the server side app. with the word 'START'.
-Then tcpipsrv_basic.tap can use that first incoming message to know that the connected aplication is an Android TCP/IP Virtual Joystick (in the example tcpipsrv_basic.tap we are just accepting the message and assuming that it is a Virtual Joystick without any special check).
+Then tcpipsrv_basic.tap can use that first incoming message to know that the connected aplication is a TCP/IP Virtual Joystick for Android app. (in the example tcpipsrv_basic.tap we are just accepting the message and assuming that it is a Virtual Joystick without any special check).

 ![alt text](https://github.com/Iadvd/RetrocomputingZXSpectrum/blob/master/tcpipsrv_basic.tap_image2.png)